-Argument Description compound_statement A single statement, or statements wrapped in BEGIN ··· END in an autonomous transaction.
+Argument Description compound_statement A single statement, or a block of statements

+The IN AUTONOMOUS TRANSACTION statement enables execution of a statement or a block of statements in an autonomous transaction.
 Code running in an autonomous transaction will be committed right after its successful execution, regardless of the status of its parent transaction.
 This can be used when certain operations must not be rolled back, even if an error occurs in the parent transaction.